FAReTek1/hashlib/README.md

 It is designed to be used with [inflator](https://github.com/faretek1/inflator).

 > [!NOTE]
-> This library is WIP
+> This library is not designed to be particularly fast, as it does operations using bstrings.
+> In the future, this can hopefully be optimised

 ## Credits